gaehlerm/SoftwareEngineering/README.md

 Git should not only be used for bare code.
 Git can also be used on any text file that you have.
 The build files should certainly be version controlled.
 But also other pure text files are worth controlling with git.
 For example if you do research and have some files with measurement results.
 This could also be version controlled.
 The price you pay is negligible compared to what you gain by controlling all your files with git.

 Or if you write a book like this one.
 It is written in Markdown and version controlled with git.
 This makes it easy to cooperate with reviewers and at the same time I always have a safety net when I screwed up some of my text.

+I won't go further into details about git.
+There are plenty of tutorials in the web that teach you how to use git.
+They will teach you how to make commits, use branches and do merges.
+And remember as I told you in the chapter ot unit tests: unit test are great if you have merge conflicts.
+The unit tests will tell you immediately if you resolved them correctly.

 ### Copilot